ActivityWatch/docs/src/faq.rst

 Unfortunately, in Wayland compositors like Gnome's Mutter there is no way at all to get the current window, this leaves the window watcher completely disabled in Wayland.

-*Solution:* Switch to using X11 (the best option), and if you can't: bother the developer of your Wayland compositor.
+*Solutions:*
+- Switch to using X11.
+- Try an alternative AFK and window :ref:`watcher <other-watchers>` which supports Wayland.

 You can see the general status of the ability of `getting the active window in Wayland on StackOverflow <https://stackoverflow.com/questions/45465016/how-do-i-get-the-active-window-on-gnome-wayland>`_ or follow `the issue for ActivityWatch tracking the problem <https://github.com/ActivityWatch/activitywatch/issues/92>`_.